Once students have started Progress Monitoring and have at least 3 probes completed, a trend line will appear on their graph.

 When viewing the graph there are several things you should notice:

-• The solid green line is the Target Rate of improvement for the 12 week duration.
+- The solid green line is the Target Rate of improvement for the 12-week duration.
 This is how much the student is expected to improve based on the current intervention.
 The target rate of improvement is determined by the goal that was selected: Moderate or Aggressive.
-This includes a number which shows the expected growth points each week (in this case, it is 2.0 points per week for 12 weeks).
+This includes a number that shows the expected growth points each week (in this case, it is 1.8 points per week for 12 weeks).

-• The dotted blue line is the Current Rate of Improvement and is calculated based on the student's weekly results and estimates which way the student is heading based on their current trend.
-This line is calculated using a least squares regression equation and requires at least 3 results.
-This also includes a number to show you the student's actual growth (in this case, it is -0.7273).
+- The dotted blue line is the Current Rate of Improvement and is calculated based on the student's weekly results and estimates which way the student is heading based on their current trend.
+This line is calculated using a "least-squares" regression equation and requires at least 3 results.
+This also includes a number to show you the student's actual growth (in this case, it is -4.2857).

 To see the details of each assessment, click the triangle to expand.
 You will notice the following:

-• First, the level, subject, and date range for the active CBM as well as a line for each of the 12 weeks.
+- First, the level, subject, and date range for the active CBM as well as a row for each of the 12 weeks.

-• The status for each week.
-This could be Complete, Skipped, or blank if it is an upcoming week.
+- The status for each week.
+This could be Completed, Skipped, or blank if it is an upcoming week.

 Let's look at some examples!